SymfonyCasts/vue/sfcasts/ep1/await.md

 But if we put `await` in front of it, it *will* be a response!
 The `await` keyword causes your code to *wait* for that Promise to resolve.
 And whatever data is *normally* passed to your callback as an argument is instead *returned*.
-There is *still* an asynchronous AJAX call happening, but our code *reads* a bit more like synchronous code.
+There is *still* an asynchronous Ajax call happening, but our code *reads* a bit more like synchronous code.
 The `await` keyword is syntactic sugar.

 [[[ code('463cdb202c') ]]]